KseniaSOS/memory_game/README.md

 ## Site Structure

 The 'Memory Game' is a terminal based application that is being presented in a one page website.
-When the application starts the user will be presented with a Logo and schort message if a user wants to continue.
+When the application starts the user will be presented with a Logo and short message if a user wants to continue.

 ## Design Choices

-* ### Typography
-No specific typography is being used in the application.
+No specific typography or colors are being used in the application.
 The font is just the standard font that is being used in the terminal.

 [Back to top](<#table-of-content>)

 # **Features**
 ## **Existing Features**

-### Welcome page
+### Start page

 This is the entry point to the game.
-It is quite simple and consists a logo with a message.
+It is quite simple and consists of a logo with a message.

 <details><summary><b>Start</b></summary>